What is Early Prostate Cancer?

 About 60-120 seeds will be placed into the prostate with each seed being smaller than an uncooked grain of rice.
 The exact number of seeds used will vary according to the size of the prostate itself and where the cancer cells are.
 The amount of radiation, and the effect it has on the cancer cells, is decided by the number of seeds implanted (put) into the prostate and by getting them into exactly the right place; the number of seeds and where they are placed will vary from patient to patient.

 The seeds stay in the prostate, slowly giving out radiation for around 9 months, until they are no longer active.
-Because the seeds send out low level radiation, very little escapes from the prostate, so don’t worry you won’t be radioactive.
+Because the seeds send out low level radiation, very little escapes from the prostate, and the patient wouldn’t be radioactive.
 The seeds will remain in the prostate when they are no longer active.